-- Learn about the recall period for the scale the most recent or last menstrual period - What to do if a respondent is currently menstruating or hasn't menstruated in more than 6 months - Feel confident to support the respondent with recall
+- Train on the MPNS recall period and why we use it - the most recent or last menstrual period - What to do if a respondent is currently menstruating or hasn't menstruated in more than 6 months - Ensure enumerators are confident to support the respondent with recall

-Activity - Recent Recall
+Activity - Recalling Recently

-Aim: To demonstrate recall challenges and how this could impact our survey.
+Aim: To demonstrate recall challenges, how this impacts our survey.
+Brainstorm strategies to support respondents with recall.